LLNL/b-mpi3/README.md

 ...
 ```

-Notice that we use the `_n` suffix interface to emphasize that we are using element count as argument.
+Notice that we use the `_n` suffix interface to emphasize that we are using element count (container size) as argument.

 The condition `(rank == 0)` is so common that can be replaced by the `communicator`'s method `is_root()`: